2026-05-07

 Recommended Combinations

-Most characterful leatherbrown vintage two-stitch at 20mm — Vietnam era worn leather.
+Most characterful leather — brown vintage two-stitch at 20mm — Vietnam-era worn leather on the Mekong's most famous watch.

 Frequently Asked Questions

-What size strap does the Seiko Captain Willard SPB151/SPB153 take?
-20mm — confirmed by Strapcode and Worn & Wound.
-Seiko specifically widened the lug to 20mm on the modern reissues to improve aftermarket strap availability.
-For vintage 6105-8110/8119 references, measure directly before ordering — the original lug width varies and may differ from the modern reissue.
+What size strap does the Seiko Captain Willard take?
+The modern SPB151, SPB153, and SPB183 reissues all use 20mm lugs.
+Seiko specifically widened the lug to 20mm on the reissues to maximise aftermarket strap choice.
+Vintage 6105-8110 references use non-standard lug widths — measure directly before ordering.

 What is the best strap for the Seiko Captain Willard?
-Olive single-pass nylon at 20mm for the most specifically Vietnam War-coherent combination — the operational field equipment world the original 6105 was genuinely worn in.
-Olive canvas for the most specifically Apocalypse Now-coherent palette.
-Brown vintage two-stitch leather for the most characterful dress-sport combination.
+Olive single-pass nylon at 20mm for the most historically coherent combination — olive nylon references the Vietnam War operational equipment context of the original 6105 directly.
+Black tropical FKM for the most period-correct active combination.
+Brown vintage two-stitch leather for the most characterful dress-sport transformation.